Author Archives: Ruth

 The Cambriol Riddle Chapter Two–Following, continued

 Djaren liked the weekly dinners at the embassy, when he got to share a table with Eljiah, Kara, the elderly ambassador, and today, Tallis.
-Kara sat as far from the skeletal medical student as possible, and eyed his empty plate … Continue reading
+Kara sat as far from the skeletal medical student as possible, and eyed his empty plate with a frown.
+Continue reading “The Cambriol Riddle Chapter Two–Following, continued”

 The Cambriol Riddle, Chapter Two–Following